Dyslexia at a Glance

 πŸ‘‰πŸ½ Surface dyslexia

-People with this type of dyslexia will find it hard to read words which are spelt differently compared to how they sound (i.e. understanding phonics but may find it hard to read the whole word and attach meaning to it if it is spelt differently than what it sounds).
+People with this type of dyslexia typically find it hard to read words which are spelt differently compared to how they sound (i.e. understanding phonics but may find it hard to read the whole word and attach meaning to it if it is spelt differently than what it sounds).

 πŸ‘‰πŸ½ Visual dyslexia